 This research also shows that caring climate is a predictor of overall job satisfaction of employees working in the banks.
 This result is consistent with the existing literature (Fu & Deshpande, 2014; Dinc & Huric, 2016).
 Employees who believed that their banks had a caring climate had more overall satisfaction with their job and affective and normative organizational commitment.
 Thus, bank administrations in FBiH should increase a caring atmosphere and ensure that they are concerned with the well-being of all people in the banks.
 This research also strongly recommends the need for the improvement of different strategies for strengthening banks' caring climate.
-The bank administrations should foster caring climate by including the following: codes of ethics, whistle-blowing systems, and ethical training as some exemplary topics of conversation with employees.
-According to Dale (2005), there are five ways that can also be suggested to make employees feel cared about, namely personal touch, personal follow up, placing personalized remarks in writing, giving public praise, and making a frequent contact.
+The bank administrations should foster caring climate by including the following: codes of ethics, whistle-blowing systems, and ethical training as some exemplary topics of conversation with employees feel cared about, namely personal touch, personal follow up, placing personalized remarks in writing, giving public praise, and making a frequent contact.